nlpnlpnlp/TaGR/README.md

 This repository contains code for the paper "Rationalizing Text-attributed Graph Representation Learning".
 We release some key code and hyperparameters in experiments.
 We will release all the code used in experiments upon acceptance.
+This work has been submitted to The Web Conference 2026 for possible publication.

 ## Environments
 Ubuntu 22.04.4 LTS; NVIDIA RTX6000 Ada; CUDA 12.1; python 3.8.